gandreini/css-guidelines/css-style-guide.md

 When you have many nested elements, always create a two levels class, using the root components class as the first part:

-**component-root-class__child-or-grandchild-element-class**
+`component-root-class__child-or-grandchild-element-class`

 We **never** rely on HTML tags as CSS selectors: this guarantees that if another developer changes an HTML tag, the style of the page is not affected.
 For this reason, each HTML element must have a class.

 ### 3.2 Class prefix

 In some projects, our CSS selectors could conflict with other stylesheets: this happens when we use a CSS framework or we are developing an application that must be embedded in other HTML pages.
 Let's say you have a **pagination component** and the root class is `pagination`.
-If this component is used in a page where Bootstrap or Foundation are also used, the framework's style could affect your component and viceversa.
+If this component is used in a page where Bootstrap or Foundation are also used, the framework's style could affect your component and vice-versa.

-In these cases it's a good habit to add a short **prefix** to all our classes to avoid any kind of conflict: the prefix should be short (2 or 3 letters) and delimited by an hyphen `-`.
-If the project is called **MY PROJECT**, we will add a prefix **"mp-** to all the classes and the pagination component will be:
+In these cases it's a good habit to add a short **prefix** to all our classes to avoid any kind of conflict: the prefix should be short (2 or 3 letters) and delimited by a hyphen `-`.
+If the project is called **MY PROJECT**, we will add a prefix `mp-` to all the classes and the pagination component will be:

 ```
 <div class="mp-pagination">